JohnCipher777/TODO_LIST-CLIBased/README.md

 # TODO_LIST-CLIBased

-## INFO
+## Info
 The current version is just a prototype
-## DESCRIPTION
+## Description
-Efficient CLI-based to-do list manager - a minimalist yet powerful tool for conquering tasks directly from your terminal.
+Efficient CLI-based to-do list manager
+A minimalist yet powerful tool for conquering tasks directly from your terminal.